aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Default: 1000
    :Examples: ``--sim-mpi-comm 1``

-Set the ``MPI`` communication frequency between the nodes in *[ms]*.
+Set the time interval (in milliseconds) between the |MPI| communications.
-This corresponds to the frequency with which nodes will gather their results.
-This operation takes some computation resources so a too fast frequency may be sub-productive.
+Increase this interval will reduce the |MPI| communication overhead.

-.. note:: Available only when compiling with the MPI support :ref:`compilation_cmake_options`.
+.. note:: Available only when compiling with the |MPI| support :ref:`compilation_cmake_options`.

 ..
-TODO : add link to MPI use
+TODO: add link to MPI use

 References
 """"""""""